aring87/Sentinel-Detection-As-Code/content/triage-guides/README.md

 ## Relationship to Detection Engineering

 Triage guides are an important part of detection maturity.

 A detection is more operationally useful when analysts can quickly understand:

 - what it means
 - how to investigate it
 - when it is likely benign
 - when it should be escalated
+- what supporting evidence should be collected

+Strong triage content helps connect detection logic to real operational use.

+## Goal

+The goal of this directory is to improve:

+- analyst usability
+- investigation consistency
+- operational readiness
+- escalation quality
+- the overall value of detection content in production use

 ## Related Content